Jones’ big day helps Packers beat Lions 42-21 in home opener

 Jones’ 75-yard burstwas the longest touchdown run by a Packer since Ahman Green had a 90-yarder against Dallas in 2004.

+“I’ve got to find a way to make sure that we’re not giving up points there,” said Stafford, who went 20 of 33 for 244 yards with two touchdowns.
+“If I have to throw an incomplete that looks horrible or find a way to get around and just get the ball out, I’ve got to do that.”

-Detroit was playing without several key players due to injury but took an early 14-3 lead by scoring touchdowns on its first two possessions.
+Detroit scored touchdowns on its first two possessions.
 Kerryon Johnson capped the first series with a 1-yard run.
-Detroit’s second drive ended with Matthew Stafford’s 4-yard touchdown pass to Marvin Jones.
+Detroit’s second drive ended with Stafford’s 4-yard touchdown pass to Marvin Jones.

-That gave Stafford 35 career touchdown passes against the Packers, the most by any Green Bay opponent.
-He would increase that total to 36 by throwing a 24-yarder to Marvin Hall in the fourth quarter.

-Stafford went 20 of 33 for 244 yards with two touchdowns and an interception.
-Stafford has thrown for 5,430 career yards against the Packers to lead all Green Bay foes.

-At that point, Green Bay had given up touchdown drives on five straight series – the last three possessions of a victory at Minnesota last week and the first two drives of this game.
-But after giving up 150 yards on Detroit’s first two series, Green Bay’s defense stiffened the rest of the way.
+At that point, Green Bay had given up touchdown drives on five straight series – the last three possessions at Minnesota and the first two series of this game.
+But the Packers’ defense stiffened the rest of the way.

+“Obviously you never want to start that way, but the guys didn’t blink,” LaFleur said.
+“They didn’t flinch.
+They stuck together.”

 INJURY REPORT

-Injuries left the Lions without their top returning receiver from last year (Kenny Golladay), two starting offensive linemen (guard Joe Dahl and right tackle Halapoulivaati Vaitai), two of their top cornerbacks (Desmond Trufant and Justin Coleman) and one starting defensive tackle (Nick Williams).
-Golladay, who led the NFL with 11 touchdown catches last season, still hasn’t played this year.
+Injuries left the Lions without wide receiver Kenny Golladay, offensive linemen Joe Dahl and Halapoulivaati Vaitai, cornerbacks Desmond Trufant and Justin Coleman and defensive tackle Nick Williams.

-The Packers played without defensive tackle Kenny Clark, who injured his groin in a 43-34 victory at Minnesota last week.
+The Packers played without defensive tackle Kenny Clark (groin).
 Packers receiver Davante Adams (hamstring), center Corey Linsley (hand) and running back/receiver Tyler Ervin (concussion) left in the second half.

-With no fans at Lambeau Field due to the pandemic, green tarps were placed over the first several rows in the stands.
-Some of the tarps featured Packers logos or slogans, while others had advertising.

-After scoring on a 7-yard reception early in the second quarter, Jones leaped onto one of the curtains to celebrate.

-Earlier in the game,Johnson had done his own version of a Lambeau leapas he leaned into a tarp and gave out high-fives to the air after scoring on a 1-yard run for Detroit.
+After the Lions scored on the game’s opening possession,Johnson did his own version of a Lambeau Leapas he leaned into a tarp and gave out high-fives to the air after scoring on a 1-yard run for Detroit.

 UP NEXT